1. Home

 How should I set up Slurm on a DGX cluster?

-A workload management system is helpful to be able to schedule jobs on a cluster of nodes.
-The steps below describe how to set up Slurm in such a way so that GPUs have to be explicitly requested.
-This way it becomes much easier to share GPU and CPU compute resources among a large number of people without having users get in each other’s way.
+A workload management system is helpful for scheduling jobs on a cluster of nodes.
+The steps below describe how to set up Slurm so that GPUs have to be explicitly requested.
+This makes sharing GPU and CPU computing resources much easier for many people.

-To start the process, we are going to remove the current Slurm setup if there is any, and then start the interactive setup tool:
+1. To start the process, we are going to remove the current Slurm setup, if there is any:

 # cm-wlm-setup --disable --wlm-cluster-name=slurm --yes-i-really-mean-it